 Around this same time, we developed our line of hard formed vegetable tanned leather trays.
 Hard forming leather is an ancient technique and widely used in the creation of utility products like saddles and holsters.
 Our embossed trays with our own proprietary designs proved quite popular and inspired many copycats.

 Just as subtle differences separate basic transportation from luxury vehicles, the difference between our products and their inferior copies come down to three factors, materials, experience, and expertise.
 We craft our trays exclusively from the highest quality domestically raised and sourced cowhide, tanned to our exacting specifications.
 Forming leather is physically demanding as the base material is highly variable and physically difficult to squeeze properly to take on a consistent shape.
 A key to this process is knowing how wet to make the raw leather to allow it to dry properly and not deform.
 This is a truly artisan process, which takes significant time to gain an instinct for.
 The learning curve for the exact nature of this craft can be difficult to learn, even for experience leather workers.
 Finally, we are experts in dye and pigment.
-Our founder, Nicole RK Horgan, is a consultant on the development of new dye techniques, and has years of formal training in these subjects from her educational background, and years of working with them professionally.
+Our founder is a consultant on the development of new dye techniques, has years of formal training in these subjects from her educational background, and years of working with them professionally.

 The result is that Twin Saints Leather trays, gifts and organization solutions are genuinely unlike others on the market.
 As a gift for others, or even yourself, they are a symbol an appreciation of craft, expertise, and knowledge that is not easily acquired.